mathematic-inc/vscode-latex/README.md

 3. `.localSettings.yaml`
 4. `.latexindent.yaml`

+#### Linter

+In accordance with the resolution algorithm of the linter, the configuration file names have the following priority:

+1. `.chktexrc`
+2. `chktexrc`

 ### Resolution Algorithm

-If a configuration file is not found within the directory of the current file, the resolution algorithm is as follows:
+If a configuration file is not found within the directory of the current file, the resolution algorithm is as follows (in order):

 - Search the parent of the file.
 - Search the parent of the ... of the parent of the file until we are at the root.

 Note the workspace is also searched at some point with the above resolution.

-If a **relative** configuration file is provided through `latex.formatterConfig`, the resolution algorithm is as follows:
+If a **relative** configuration file is provided through `latex.*.config`, the resolution algorithm is as follows (in order):

 - Resolve the relative path against the workspace directory.
 - Resolve the relative path against the directory of the current file.
   - This happens if the file does not belong to any workspace.

-For example, if `latex.formatterConfig` is `test/someconfig.yaml`, then if a file `F` is opened from some workspace `W`, then the extension will use `$(dirname W)/test/someconfig.yaml` as the configuration file.
+For example, if `latex.*.config` is `test/someconfig.yaml`, then if a file `F` is opened from some workspace `W`, then the extension will use `$(dirname W)/test/someconfig.yaml` as the configuration file.
 If a file is opened outside of the workspace, then the extension will use `$(dirname F)/test/someconfig.yaml`.

 ## Known Limitations

-- Formatting large files (> your RAM) is not possible because VS Code doesn't allow streaming formatting.
+- Formatting/linting large files (> your RAM) is not possible because VS Code doesn't have a streaming API.
 (But why would your TeX file be that large?)
 - The formatter (for some reason) only takes files ending in `.yaml`.
-- For caching, if the formatter configuration is suddenly lower in priority than a new configuration (according to [Configuration File Names](#configuration-file-names)), then the new configuration file may not be noticed.
+- For caching, if a configuration file is suddenly lower in priority than a new configuration (according to [Configuration File Names](#configuration-file-names)), then the new configuration file may not be noticed.
 In this case, reload the window.
+- If `-v` is specified in the `CmdLine` option of the linter configuration, the linter will break since this overrides the extension's custom formatting.

 ## Special Thanks